+Anybody who would like to give indoor bowling a try is invited to come along to an open night hosted by St Paul’s Indoor Bowling Club on Wednesday, September 18th, 7.30pm-9.30pm.
 Indoor bowling is for people of all ages and is fun, sociable and can be as competitive as you want it to be!
-We meet on Wednesday and Friday nights in the Parish Centre.
-Social play is a very important for our members.
-We also enter (about four) teams in various cup and league competitions run by the D&DUCIBA which involves parishes around Dublin.
-If you have any queries, contact David Pain (087 219 7512).
+The club, which is keen to recruit new members, meets on Wednesday and Friday nights in the Parish Centre.
+Social play is very important for members and the club also enters (about four) teams in various cup and league competitions run by the D&DUCIBA ,which involves parishes around Dublin.
+Please come along to the open night and give bowling a try over a cup of tea.If you have any queries, contact David Pain on 087 2197512.